Arcabidi/2.5D-Beat-Em-Up-Template-Documentation/docs/scripting/systems/animation.md

 !!!
 Summary

-    This page summarizes all aspects of the animation system, which is responsible for bringing GameObjects in the scene to life.
+    This page summarizes all aspects of the animation system, which is responsible for bringing objects in the scene to life.

 ## Design decisions